I recently went on my first backcountry camping trip on a paddle board with my two friends, Bridgid and Davey; here are the top 5 things I learned.

 3. Waterproofing & Securing

 - All of your gear sits out in the open so it needs to be properly secured and in dry bags.
 I used the 60L Red Paddle Co.
 Kit Bag for the majority of my things and it worked very well.
 I also used the Red Paddle Co Waterproof Backpack on the front of my board for easy access to snacks and other items.
+Use ‘PaddleAdventurer’ for 10% off all Red Paddle Co Boards and Gear.
 See YouTube video for Waterproof Backpack details.

 - Use larger strapping or bungees and carabiners; not just the bungees that come on your board.
 It’s also a good idea to bring a few extra.

 - L’il Sucker drink holder works well to keep your water bottle or thermos handy and you hydrated.
-Use code ‘PaddleAdventurer’ for 15% off.
+Use code ‘PaddleAdventurer’ for 15% off or buy on Amazon.

 4. Ease of a Paddle Board